RedAngel121/NytePack/README.md

 - CC Tweaked: TURN OFF THE TURTLES!
 - Toolbelt Blacklist?
 - Fix Starter Kit to include things players should have day one...
 What items tho?
-- Fine Tune Geolosys as needed
+- Fine Tune Geolosys as needed / Add new M&A ore
 - Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
 - Farming for Blockheads
   - Disable the Market